Formerly Incarcerated Speaker Series

 The Formerly Incarcerated Speaker Series is a program on Alcatraz Island that lifts up and highlights the voices of people who have spent time inside of jails and prisons.
 The National Park Service believes in parks as platforms for dialogue, and Alcatraz Island, being one of the only NPS sites that interprets mass incarceration, works directly with people who have been affected in order to give them a platform to showcase their stories.

-The events occur Saturdays throughout the summer, from 2-3 PM.
+The events occur on multiple Saturdays throughout the summer, from 2-3 PM.
 See the specific dates below.
-To purchase ferry tickets to the island, visit the Alcatraz City Cruises website.
+While the event is free, you must purchase a ticket to the island.
+To purchase ferry tickets, visit the Alcatraz City Cruises website.

 If you are a community leader working with the formerly incarcerated community and you would like to bring a group to an upcoming program in the series, please email us.
 If you have any accessibility needs such as ASL translation, please contact goga_accessibility@nps.gov at least 5 days in advance.